 Instructions

-- Soak the beans overnight: Sort the beans, discarding any stones, dirt, or broken beans, then rinse the beans.
-Cover the beans with 8 cups of water and sprinkle with the 2 teaspoons of salt.
-Leave the beans to soak at least 8 hours, or overnight.
+- Soak the Beans Overnight: Sort the beans, discard any stones, dirt, or broken beans, then rinse the beans.
+Cover the beans with 8 cups of water and sprinkle with 2 teaspoons of salt.
+Leave the beans to soak for at least 8 hours or overnight.
 Drain the soaked beans.

-- OR: Pressure Quick Soak for 1 minute with a 30 minute rest: Sort the beans, discarding any stones, dirt, or broken beans, then rinse the beans.
+- Or: Pressure Quick Soak for 1 Minute With a 30-Minute Rest: Sort the beans, discard any stones, dirt, or broken beans, then rinse the beans.
 Put the beans, 8 cups of water, and 2 teaspoons of salt in an Instant Pot or other pressure cooker.
-Pressure cook at high pressure for 1 minute (“Manual” or “Pressure Cook” mode in an Instant Pot), Quick Release the pressure, then let the beans sit for 30 minutes.
+Pressure cook at high pressure for 1 minute ("Manual" or "Pressure Cook" mode in an Instant Pot), Quick Release the pressure, then let the beans sit for 30 minutes.
 Drain the soaked beans, and wipe out the pot if you're using it for the rest of the recipe.

-- Sear the pork one one side, working in three batches: Heat the vegetable oil in the pressure cooker pot over medium heat (sauté mode in my Instant Pot) until the oil shimmers and just starts to smoke.
+- Sear the Pork Pieces One One Side, Working in Three Batches: Heat the vegetable oil in the pressure cooker pot over medium heat (sauté mode in my Instant Pot) until the oil shimmers and just starts to smoke.
 While the pot heats, sprinkle the pork cubes with 1 ½ teaspoons salt and ½ teaspoon chili powder.
 Add ⅓ of the pork to the pot and sear until well browned on one side, about 3 minutes.
-(Don’t crowd the pot or the pork will steam, not brown).
-Remove the browned pork to a bowl, add the second batch of the pork to the pot, and sear until browned on one side, about 3 more minutes.
+(Don't crowd the pot or the pork will steam, not brown).
+Remove the browned pork to a bowl, add the second batch to the pot, and sear until browned on one side, about 3 more minutes.
 Repeat with the remaining pork – into the pot, sear until browned on one side, then into the bowl with the rest of the pork.

-- Pressure cook the stew for 15 minutes with a Natural Release: Lock the lid on the pressure cooker and cook at high pressure for 15 minutes in an Instant Pot or other electric pressure cooker.
-(Pressure cook for 12 minutes in a stovetop PC).
+- Pressure Cook the Stew for 15 Minutes With a Natural Release: Lock the lid on the pressure cooker and cook at high pressure for 15 minutes in an Instant Pot or other electric pressure cooker, or for 12 minutes in a stovetop PC.
+(Use Manual, Pressure Cook, or Pressure Cook - Custom mode in an Instant Pot).
 When the cooking time finishes, let the pressure come down naturally, about 20 minutes.
-If you’re in a hurry, you can quick release any remaining pressure after 15 minutes.
+If you're in a hurry, you can quick release any remaining pressure after 15 minutes.

 - Prep Time: 15 minutes